skibidi-toilett/mpp/README.md

 ## Questions?
 If you have Questions or Problems, open an issue, or send an email to `smn@8448.space`.
 # To-do
-Add package.json and question what I am doing.
+ - Add package.json and question what I am doing.
+ - beautify code